-Katherine has particular interest in inquests involving the criminal justice system, including deaths in custody and in cases where criminal proceedings have been completed or are in prospect.
+Katherine has a particular interest in inquests involving the criminal justice system and in cases where criminal proceedings have been completed or are in prospect.

 Katherine acted for the family of Cheryl James, the trainee who died at Deepcut Barracks in 1995, in the 2016 inquest.
 She was also instructed by Liberty in the case of Sean Benton, another recruit who died at Deepcut Barracks in 1995, in the proceedings to secure a second inquest.
 (Led by Alison Foster QC.)